Brand New Unit: History

-The band formed in 1991 in Surrey, B.C. and started out playing locally and in Vancouver.
+The band formed in 1991 in Surrey, British Columbia, and started out playing locally and in Vancouver.

-In 1992 they were winners of CITR-FM's 1982 SHiNDiG live performance contest, which awarded them some studio time.
+In 1992, they were winners of CITR-FM's 1982 SHiNDiG live performance contest, which awarded them some studio time.
 They used it to record their first EP, Summertime.
 Influences of 7 Seconds and Dag Nasty can be heard on Summertime with Kulhavy, while later recordings feature a more post-hardcore feel with hard-hitting live elements.

 In 1993, they were included on Crank It Up - Volume 11, part of Thrasher Magazines Skate Rock series.
 In 1994, they released their first album, Under The Big Top.